 - Variable name The name of a variable evaluates to the value currently stored in that variable. - Numeric literal Numbers are expressions.
 You can represent integer values or decimal fractions as you normally would.
-Very large or very small numbers are written using scientific notation of the form 1.234e56 which is the number 1.234\10, a rather large number indeed. - String literal String literals can be any sequence of characters enclosed in double quotes.
-For example, "Hi mom." is a string literal. - null This is the value for any object type when we don't have a valid object. - Method call A method call for any method that returns something other than void is an expression. - Operator expression Java supports different mathematical and logical operators.
+Very large or very small numbers are written using scientific notation of the form 1.234e56 which is the number $1.234 10^{56}$, a rather large number indeed. - String literal String literals can be any sequence of characters enclosed in double quotes.
+For example, "Hi mom." is a string literal. - null This is the value for any object type when it doesn't refer to a valid object. - Method call A method call for any method that returns something other than void is an expression. - Operator expression Java supports different mathematical and logical operators.
 Most will join two different expressions.
 Some operate on one expression and one uses three expressions.
-This is a list that includes most of the ones we are likely to use. - A+B : Standard addition for numeric values.
-If either A or B is a String the plus sign will do string concatenation. - A-B : Subtraction for numeric values. - A\B : Multiplication for numeric values. - A/B : Division for numeric values. - A%B : Modulo operator that returns the remainder after division for integer values. - A=B : This is the assignment we saw above.
-It is also an expression which takes on the value that is being stored.
-In this case, A needs to be the name of a variable while B can be any expression of the right type. - new ClassName(args) : The new operator is used to make objects.
-This will make a new object of type ClassName using the constructor that is matched by the arguments passed in.
+This is a list that includes most of the ones we are likely to use.